grace-maarten/platform-engineering-101/README.md

 sh cheat/run_all.sh
 ```

-The required manifests are available in the [https://github.com/maarten-vandeperre/developer-hub-training-exercises](Developer Hub training exercises repository) on GitHub).
+The required manifests are available in the [Developer Hub training exercises repository on GitHub](https://github.com/maarten-vandeperre/developer-hub-training-exercises).
 For this exercise, all manifests are in the folder ‘github-integrations’, so check it out before going further.

-  **3.2.a.
-Log in with OpenShift**
+  3.2.a. **Log in** with OpenShift

   As described in the last training exercise, you have the option to work with the UI (i.e., the OpenShift console) or with the command line interface (i.e., oc).
 Within this workshop I will opt for the command line interface, but if you’d like to work with the UI, feel free to check out the previous exercise.
 (In case you want to work with the UI, because you can’t install the oc command line tool, then you can check out OpenShift dev spaces as well.
 It will give you an IDE, accessible from the browser, running on OpenShift and already connected to the cluster).

-  **3.2.b.
-Add secrets and GitHub info into a secret**
+  3.2.b. **Add secrets** and GitHub info into a secret

   Within GitHub, we already created an organization and a GitHub app within that organization.
 For that GitHub application, we got an application ID, a client ID, a client secret and a private key.
 This is all information that we will need to pass to our Developer Hub deployment.
 As it is not safe to put this directly in the application configuration, we will opt for storing it in a secret and linking the secret to the application configuration afterward.